I earned my Ph.D. in political science from Purdue University, M.A. from George Washington University, and B.S. from Indiana University.

-I have also been afforded a number of unique opportunities over the past few years, including:
+I have also been afforded a number of valuable opportunities, including:

-I am excited to further my research agenda, identify additional avenues for collaboration across subfields and disciplines, and explore new career opportunities.
+I am excited to identify additional avenues for collaboration across subfields and disciplines and explore new career opportunities.

 Thank you for visiting and please don't hesitate to contact me with any questions.